leeway64/Analysis_of_Select_Semiconductor_Industry_Companies/README.rst

 The semiconductor industry is perhaps the most important industry of the 21st century.
 It provides the backbone to most of the advanced technology we almost always take for granted.
-Without semiconductors, mobile phones, computers, and the internet would not be possible.
+Without semiconductors, technology such as mobile phones, computers, and the internet would not be possible.

 This project analyzes the relative strengths of some of the most important manufacturers in the semiconductor industry; the companies included in this study are Intel, TSMC (Taiwan Semiconductor